Glenorchy Knights FC

-Glenorchy Knights Football Club is an Australian association football club based in Glenorchy, Tasmania.
-Founded in 1957, the club competes in Australia's second-tier National Premier League, with matches played at KGV Park.
+Glenorchy Knights Football Club is an Australian football club based in Glenorchy, Tasmania, 7km north of Hobart's CBD.
+Founded in 1957, the club competes in Australia's second-tier National Premier League, with matches played at KGV Park, a 2,000 capacity stadium.

 History

 The club was founded in 1957 as Glenorchy Croatia, and experienced almost immediate success, winning the state title for the first time in 1963.
 They experienced their best success in the 1970s, winning three titles, before having a league lull in the 1980s.
 However, re-branded as the Glenorchy Knights, they have slowly established a new sense of self, culminating in winning the State Championship for the first time in 13 years in 2005, and narrowly missing out on back to back state titles by losing a penalty shoot-out to Somerset in 2006.
 In 2010, Glenorchy Knights finished in 3rd Position in the Forestry Tasmania Southern Premier League.

 In 2012 Glenorchy Knights were accepted with a license to participate in a new Tasmanian statewide league NPL Tasmania between 2012 and 2015.

 In 2015 Glenorchy Knights were unsuccessful in their application to remain within the NPL Tasmania and returned to lower Southern Championship in 2016.
 The 2015 season was particularly poor for the Knights' first grade side, who won just two games all season and finished with a -133 goal difference.

-Glenorchy Knights responded by winning three consecutive Southern Championship's in 2016, 2017 and 2018, losing just three in 49 games.
+Glenorchy Knights responded by winning three consecutive Southern Championships in 2016, 2017 and 2018, losing just three time in 49 games.
+In 2021, they won the NPL title, downing powerhouse club, Devonport, in the final round of the season.

+In 2024, the club completed the double winning the Tasmanian National Premier League and the Lakoseljac Cup under the guidance of James Sherman in his final season as Head Coach.

+In 2025, the club finished 5th.